utiso/dorkbot/README.md

 Indexer Modules
 ===============
+### (general options) ###
+These options are applicable regardless of module chosen

+* source - label stored in source field for target, overrides label provided by module

 ### google ###
 Search for targets in a Google Custom Search Engine (CSE) via custom search element.